rupertlssmith/HyperExpress/README.md

 Cleaning Up
 -----------

 HyperExpress maintains a ThreadLocal for all of the token bindings.
-This means makes things thread safe.
+This means HyperExpress bindings are thread safe.
 However, it also means that HyperExpresss is holding references to all those bindings, which will cause VM bloat over time.